Embracing the present in North Central Arizona

 We enjoyed the art scene in Sedona and checked out the Lowell Observatory in Flagstaff.
 We drove to the Meteor Crater near Flagstaff and were fascinated by the large size of the vast cavity in the ground.

 Strangely, I felt upset, but I couldn’t figure out what the problem was.
 Thoughts of death and dying, if such a size meteor or larger hit earth again and how we might all no longer be here, had affected me.
+I wondered how a meteor-hit from 50,000 years ago could raise such feelings.

 But, there was more to it.
 It wasn’t just about life and death or the end of humanity.
 Seeing the unique beauty intermixed with the danger of what is beyond our control, made me realize how much I was missing in my ordinary days.
 All this available and unique beauty will be accessible to me for just a few days.
 I would get busy with work and day-to-day life and would not be able to ponder about the broader picture of life.